CaptainCodeman/poly-poly/README.md

 Our polyfills may be requested way up in the header of the page, but the elements that use them are right down in the DOM.
-If we make everything load synchronously then we're OK but it would be nicer if we could keep everything as async as possible.
+If we make everything load synchronously then we're OK but it would be nicer if we could keep everything as async as possible and only load them if and when they are required.

 If the elements and polyfills are loaded async, there is no guarantee that the polyfills will have patched the browser features before our elements try to use them.
 So how do we make them wait if they have to?

 In some ways, this is more of a challenge with Polymer and WebComponents because they are so "native".
-With many other frameworks there is a much clearer point where the app is loaded and initialized.
-But if you have native support for WebComponents - well, they start as soon as the link causes them to be loaded.
+With many other frameworks there is a much clearer point where the app is loaded and initialized so, if you are loading polyfills, you can just delay that startup.
+But if you have native support for WebComponents and you want to initialize the rest of your app while the polyfills are loaded, you need some way to make them wait.

 So I tried to come up with a solution ...

 Any element that requires polyfills should inludes a dependency on the [poly-poly.html](./poly-poly.html) element.
-This generates a request to the [polyfill.io service](https://polyfill.io/v2/docs/) to load whatever polyfills have been listed in the `window.PolyPoly` global array.
+This generates a request to the [polyfill.io service](https://polyfill.io/v2/docs/) to load whatever polyfills have been listed in the `window.PolyPoly.features` array.
 This array should be set based on feature detection in the apps `index.html` page.

 This will delay triggering any polyfill loading until an element that requires it is itself